Infinitode/Infinitode/README.md

 ### Upcoming changes

-- New `Dungen AI` app, where you can run Dungen models locally, for free.
 - Updates to `Python packages`, including DupliPy, CodeSafe, and others.
 - New `AI APIs`.
 - Updates to `pricing` information, and a total overhaul of the `website`.